arafatpan/nginx-container-host/build-image.md

 ### 2.2 Building a Docker Image

 ##### Build Custom NGINX Image
-Bind mounts are a great option for running locally and sharing files into a running container.
+Bind mounts are a great option for running locally and sharing files in a running container.
 But what if we want to move this image around and have our html files moved with it?

 In our previous section I asked you to create a folder, nginx-hosting, which we will use to build your image.
 In that folder, you should have already copied your necessary files to serve your webpages created in the previous assignment.

-There are a couple of options available but one of the most portable and simplest ways to do this is to copy our html files into the image by building a custom image.
+There are a couple of options available, but one of the most portable and simplest ways to do this is to copy our html files into the image by building a custom image.

 A [Dockerfile](https://docs.docker.com/engine/reference/builder/) is a text file that contains a list of commands that the Docker daemon calls while creating an image.
 The Dockerfile contains all the information that Docker needs to know to run the app &#8212; a base Docker image to run from, location of your project code, any dependencies it has, and what commands to run at start-up.
 It is a simple way to automate the image creation process.